ronaldbosma/blog/content/blog/transform-specflow-table-column/index.md

 ### Use a Test Model

-Introducing a 'test model' is a common solution when the table doesn't matched the object that is created or compared.
+Introducing a 'test model' is a common solution when the table doesn't match the object that is created or compared.
 This test model is created in the SpecFlow project.
 In our example it would look like the class below, where we have a `Location` property of type `string` instead of a location id.

 ```csharp
 internal class WeatherForecastTestModel